-From watching the glorious sunset over Arnhem Land at the high point of Ubirr, to bathing in limpid waterholes at Gunlom Falls, Kakadu is wildly beautiful and my favourite experience from travelling in Australia.
+From watching the glorious sunset over Arnhem Land at the high point of Ubirr, to bathing in limpid waterholes at Gunlom Falls, Kakadu National Park is wildly beautiful and my favourite experience from travelling in Australia.
 Of course it is on the Unesco World Heritage Sites list.

 There are vast flood plains and woodland savannah, broken only by the harsh, stone country escarpments – great outcrops of red stone that brood over the landscape.
 In the middle of the day the sun beats down and you have to head for a cool waterhole.
 At night the dingoes howl and the brilliant stars fill the sky.